 - Referrals to Marijuana Dispensaries: Another way to make some coin through affiliate marketing is Marijuana Dispensaries, which give you money for referring patients and/or customers to them.
 Since there are different dispensaries in different states, I won't list them all.
 However, in California, Eaze, Nugg and Greenrush are all good examples of companies that pay you money for customers you refer to them.
 Therefore the next time you order from your favorite pot shop ask if they provide commissions, or at the very least credit, for referrals.

 - Advertisements: In the case of weedsites, Google Ad Words and Facebook Ads are NOT your friends due to their rather "restrictive" policies.
 Thankfully there is another contender on the block.
-Mantis provides quality (and to me more visually appealing) advertising.
+Mantis Ad Network provides quality (and to me more visually appealing) advertising.
 ALL the big weedsites employ Mantis, ALL OF THEM.
 I have used them for close to two years now and am slowly getting acclimated on how to best utilize their services.
 That being said, they pay well and they pay on time.

 Some Technical AdviceIf you actually read all this kudos, you might be able to run your own website!
 (Oh yeah, you're going to be reading A LOT about weed).
 But before you begin here is some slightly more technical advice to get you started:

-- If you can, buy your own domain name, as websites with ‘WordPress” or "Wix" or something similar in the URL don't look as professional.
+- If you can, buy your own domain name, as websites with 'Wordpress" or "Wix" or something similar in the URL don't look as professional.
 There's a multitude of places to purchase domain names, but I would recommend NameCheap or my personal favorite Siteground.
 Additionally, you will need a site to "host" your website.
 For that, I would recommend Host Gator.
 There is also the option of obtaining a free domain name and free hosting sitewhich naturally come with its own set of positives and negatives.

 - If you are having trouble coming up with articles/blogs to write, get Google Alerts.
 You can basically let Google know to send you news stories relating to a specific keyword of your choosing.